hezhengda/my_notes/source/ML_potential/NequIP/NequIP_theory.rst

 .. _nequip_tutorial:

-.. dropdown:: A very good tutorial on representation theory of SO(3)
+.. admonition:: A very good tutorial on representation theory of SO(3)

     It also includes a brief introduction about the :code:`e3nn` package.